 ChristianityToday.com, a sister site of ManagingYourChurch.com, provides additional coverage from Friday's ruling.
 ManagingYourChurch.com covered the FFRF's previous challenge to the clergy housing allowance in 2011.

-For more help with understanding clergy housing allowances, pre-order the 2014 Church & Clergy Tax Guide.
+For more help with understanding clergy housing allowances, order the Church & Clergy Tax Guide.